NicolasOliva/ControlVainasCuchillos/README.md

 # ControlVainasCuchillos
-Software at control knife sheaths
+This a program is very basic, it has the purpose of controlling the stock of knife sheaths prepared for sale.